plurid/plurid/docs/ARCHITECTURE.md

 `containers/Application/View/index.tsx` is a connected function component: it subscribes the full state plus derived slices (`mapStateToProperties`), binds ~20 dispatchers, attaches the raw `keydown` + `wheel` listeners (passive: false) on the view element — the keydown runs the shortcut dispatcher (`services/logic/shortcuts`, generated from the `PLURID_SHORTCUTS` table), the wheel runs `services/logic/input/wheel.ts` (`normalizeWheel` for `deltaMode`/trackpad classification, `wheelToDelta` for the policy: pinch/Ctrl zoom at the cursor — a trackpad pinch by an exponent per px (`gestures.trackpadPinchSensitivity`, ≈ ×3 over a whole pinch; a Ctrl + mouse notch keeps the notch step), modes and modifiers, `scroll-first` over scrollable plane content, `trackpadScroll` on empty space) into a SMOOTHED batcher (`createSmoothedBatcher`: each frame releases `gestures.wheelSmoothing` (0.6 per 60 Hz frame, scaled to the real frame time) of the still-pending pan / dolly / yaw / pitch / log-zoom and keeps the rest, so a wheel burst neither steps nor floats and lands exactly on its total; raw under reduced motion; a press cancels the tail). `normalizeWheel` keeps a `WheelHistory`: the device of a wheel STREAM wins, so a fast trackpad flick — 40–200 px deltas that look like mouse notches — stays a trackpad pan instead of becoming a zoom — and memoizes the `pluridContext` value (registrar, plane context, `defaultPubSub`, `registerPubSub`) so that planes

 - which read it via `useContext` - do not re-render on every per-frame View render.
-The behavior lives in nine hooks, `containers/Application/View/hooks/` (the directory holds exactly these):
+The behavior lives in ten hooks, `containers/Application/View/hooks/` (the directory holds exactly these):

 | Hook | Responsibility | File |
 | --- | --- | --- |